dylansallred/VideoFrames-Tag-N-Extract/README.md

 - **Export Settings**: Choose image format, quality, and file naming options.
 - **Display Settings**: Toggle the shortcut overlay visibility.

+## Session Management

+- **Save Session**: When exporting frames, choose the option to include session data.
+- **Load Session**: Use the "Load Session" button to restore a previous work session.

 ## Tips

 - Hover over timeline indicators to preview frames without adding them.
 - Reorder tags in the Tag Manager by dragging and dropping.
 - Use the "Load Session" feature to continue work from a previous session.
+- The shortcut overlay can be toggled on/off in the settings menu.

 ## Technical Details